Visual content is a crucial ingredient in your content marketing, as studies have shown it’s more likely to be shared, clicked on, and engaged with.

 Use the overall theme and messaging in your graphic to help craft icons that relate directly to what you are saying.
 Similar to when using illustration, think through where you need icons and where you need words.

-- Avoid icons that are too on the nose (aka clichés) or completely unrelated to the subject at hand.
+- Make sure icons are appropriate.
+Avoid icons that are too on the nose (aka clichés) or completely unrelated to the subject at hand.

 - Use a consistent illustration style.
 Otherwise, they’ll look cobbled together from clip art.